-- CPU count through multiprocessing.cpu_count() occasionally fails on servers.
+- os.getppid() is only supported under windows since Python 3.2.
+If you use an older version you need to install psutil as an alternative. - CPU count through multiprocessing.cpu\count() occasionally fails on servers.
 Installing psutil provides Django Q with an alternative way of determining the number of CPU's on your system - The monitor and info commands rely on the Curses package which is not officially supported on windows.
 There are however some ports available like this one by Christoph Gohlke.